Translate

 The verse does not instruct you on what to say.
 It reminds you that the intelligence to know when to speak and when to pause is already in place.
 Expression and restraint are not opposites.
 They are two aspects of the same intelligence.
 And when they are recognized as given, not owned, the compulsion to assert relaxes.
 The surah is gently returning responsibility from effort to attunement.
 Truth does not need to be forced into words.
 When awareness is present, expression finds its own measure.

-90.10 And We guided him to annajadain / the two discernable movements (alignment with truth and alignment with habit) ?
+90.10 And We guided him to annajadain / the two discernable movements (alignment with truth and alignment with falsehood)?

 Both are visible.
 Neither is hidden.
 This is essential.
 The verse does not suggest confusion.
 It does not say the intellect is lost or blind.
 It affirms discernment.
 At every moment, awareness senses whether it is responding freshly, or reacting mechanically.
 Most suffering does not arise from ignorance of the paths, but from the refusal to acknowledge which one is being taken.

-NOTES : This question is asked to turn it inward.
-The mind thinks it already knows what difficulty is.
+NOTES : The mind thinks it already knows what the consequence is.
 It equates hardship with pain, loss, effort, or deprivation.
 But al-ʿaqabah is not ordinary difficulty.
 It is not the struggle of circumstances.
 It is the consequence of seeing clearly and not turning away.

 What will make you know?
 Not explanation.
 Not theory.
 Not moral instruction.
 Only direct encounter reveals this passage.
 The consequence cannot be understood from the side of habit.
 Habit interprets everything in terms of gain and loss.
 The steep passage requires something habit cannot do, that is, release itself.